2009

 45. SFLphone – The SFLphone project aims to provide a multi-platform, multi-protocol (SIP/IAX2), and multi-GUI desktop VoIP phone.

-46. Semagic – Blog clent for Live journal.
+46. Semagic – Blog client for the Live Journal.
 Has the best features for Lj.

 47. Skype – Internet phone.
 Skype is a little program for making free calls over the internet to anyone else who also has Skype.
 Its free and easy to download and use, and works with most computers so your not limited to call friends using the same operating system.
 Skype also has other services that allow the calling of actual phone number and cells, plus video options for a small price.

-48. Snarfer – RSS with very powerful features, like search, web broswer, sharing, and embedded video playback.
+48. Snarfer – RSS with very powerful features, like search, web browser, sharing, and embedded video playback.
 Highly Recommended.

 51. Windows Live Writer – Powerful Blog client from Microsoft.
 Supports Drupal, Word Press, Live Journal, and many other blog types and even FTPs files and tags them with either link or image.